BKWLD/vue-form/README.md

 ## Getting Started

-In your project's `nuxt.config.js`, add the transpile option:
+In your project's `nuxt.config.js`, register your form components:
 ```
-build: {
-  transpile: ['vue-form']
-}
+	buildModules: ['@nuxt/components', 'vue-form/nuxt']
 ```

-Skin your form.
-In your project's `definitions.styl`, override the default Stylus variables in `vue-forms/src/assets/definitions.styl`.
+Now vue-form's components are registered globally in Nuxt.

-In your Vue component, import the form components and add your submit handler:
+In your Vue component, add your submit handler:
 ```
-import { VueForm, InputField, SelectField, CheckboxField } from 'vue-form'

 export default
-	components: {
-		VueForm
-		InputField
-		SelectField
-		CheckboxField
-	}
   methods:
     # Called on submit if input passed validation
     onSubmit: -> alert('Submit!')